morandi622/The-irrational-side-of-science-an-analysis-of-the-citations-of-scientific-publications/README.md

 We remember that the KDE is closely related to the probability for a paper to have a citation in a certain range.

 Note that effects of "self-promoted" (SP) articles (that authors can intuit in advance the quality of their articles and specifically aim to promote the better ones through early submission) from visibility bias (VB) (that is the initial higher visibility of being atop of the list translates to higher readership, and some fraction of that higher readership translates to higher citations later on) are entangled.
 Below we split "early" submission into two groups, papers submitted before and after 10 min from the cutoff submission time.
 The former corresponds to SP, while the latter to VB.

 ![Alt text](figs/fig6.png)

 Note that the two effects are comparable in terms of boosting of citations.

 With VB there is a accidental forms of visibility can drive early readership, with consequent early citation potentially initiating a feedback loop to more readership and citation, ultimately leaving measurable and significant traces in the citation record.

-In other words, â€œEarlyâ€ articles (1-5 in rank) found in the top position were cited more frequently than articles found lower in the queue.
+In other words, early articles (1-5 in rank) found in the top position were cited more frequently than articles found lower in the queue.

-However, â€œNot earlyâ€ articles found in the top position also received a similar, albeit much smaller, citation and full-text advantage compared to articles occupying lower list positions.
+However, Not-early articles found in the top position also received a similar, albeit much smaller, citation and full-text advantage compared to articles occupying lower list positions.
 This is so because they will appear a the top in  the "recent" (last 5 mailings) list.

 #Bayesian Hierarchical modelling of citations